5 min read

 Paying unemployment insurance

-UI is a national program managed on a state level that provides temporary financial assistance for individuals who are unemployed through no fault of their own.
+UI is a national program managed at the state level that provides temporary financial assistance for individuals who are unemployed through no fault of their own.
 The Office of Unemployment Insurance administers UI tax in Kentucky.

 For more information on paying your unemployment insurance, you can visit the Kentucky Career Center online.